slanska/flexilite/doc/01_00_RDBMS.md

 In real life cases object are naturally formed in hierarchy.
 RDBMS deal with plain records only.
 Custom application logic would be needed to transform plain lists of records into hierarchical structure, which is better suited for real business cases.
+Every case turns to be overcomplicated, custom, error prone implementation.

 #### Multi-tenancy or "Databases within databases"

 In special cases there is a need to keep sort of databases-within-database.
 Here are the examples:
-    - alarm system monitoring company, maintaining many accounts with various types of individually configured alarm systems
+    - alarm system monitoring company, maintaining many accounts with various types of individually configured alarm systems.
+So, there is a 'primary' database with customers, accounts etc. and specific equipment configuration which also needs to be structured like normal database and operated as such.
-    - equipment vendor, with customer account database, and individual configuration for every pease of equipment.
+    - equipment vendor, with customer account database, and individual configuration for every piece of equipment.

 Accomplishing this kind of requirements usually end in custom EAV or similar solution.